Omar-png/PvP_chess/README.md

 # PvP_chess
-a chess game made using Python's built-in UI library Tkinter.
+# a chess game made from scratch using Python's built-in UI library Tkinter.